 Hamid, 17, said:"I just wanted to thank you and your team for taking your time to give us the opportunity to attend this course and develop our knowledge about Architecture.
 It was a fun week and I really enjoyed it"

 Rhoda, 16, said: "Thank you so much for this amazing week, full of so many activities and opportunities"

-The NLA and City Centre Learning programmes will continue in the autumn term with more formal and extra-curricular opportunities for young people to engage in London’s built environment.
+NLA Learning will continue in the Autumn Term with opportunities for young people to engage with architecture and the built environment.